Ender-ing/cpack-msix-generator/README.md

 > [!NOTE]
 > The default behaviour is to look for the newest version of *Windows Kits*
-> within each individual available architectures in this order:
+> within each individual available architecture in this order:
 > 'x86_64', 'arm64', 'x86_32', and last is 'arm32'.

 > [!IMPORTANT]